AI for Code · A senior engineering team on standby

 Ticket-To-PR Pipeline Live

 Pick the 20-50 backlog tickets blocked on "nobody has time."
 Label them "ai-ready."
-Claude Code takes them in week one.
+The coding agent takes them in week one.
 Spotify's background coding runs have 1,500+ merged PRs on this exact pattern; Ramp's coding setup writes 30% of their merged PRs.

 • ai-ready labels